tomasbal/1password-dot-env-sync/README.md

 ### CLI Commands

 - `sync`: Syncs the default `.env` file with the 1Password vault.
-- `list`: Lists all secrets in a 1Password vault.
+- `list`: Lists all secrets in a 1Password vault. - TO BE ADDED
 - `diff`: Compares secrets between the `.env` file and the 1Password vault.
 - `help`: Displays help for a command.